gkcgautam/sass-css-utilities/README.md

  - `until-width($device-width)` : Devices with max width as specified
  - `if-device($device)` : Media query specific to a device.
 Possible values are `tablet`, `phone-tablet` and `phone`.

-Device width config can be updated in these variables:
+Device width config can be updated with these variables:
 ```
 $config-phone-max-width   : 767px;
 $config-tablet-min-width  : 768px;